 Comprehensive Fuzzing Guide#

-A practitioner’s reference for fuzz testing — fundamentals, coverage feedback, harness construction, corpus strategy, sanitizer usage, and the tool stack for web, binary, kernel, and API targets.
-Compiled from 23 research sources.
+A practitioner’s reference for fuzz testing — fundamentals, coverage feedback, harness construction, corpus strategy, sanitizer usage, and the tool stack for web, binary, kernel, API, and smart-contract targets.
+Compiled from 46 research sources.

 Table of Contents#